okd-project/.github/profile/README.md

 We have a community of users and contributors.
 There is an active community on the [K8s Slack](https://slack.k8s.io/) in [#openshift-users](https://kubernetes.slack.com/archives/C6AD6JM17) and we also have a mailing list and social media presence.
 Our [Community Page](https://www.okd.io/community/) has more information.

 # Get Involved
-OKD is goverened by a Working Group and we are always looking for volunteers and contributors to get involved.
+OKD is governed by a Working Group and we are always looking for volunteers and contributors to get involved.
 Please see our [Contributing page](https://www.okd.io/contributor/) and we hope to see you at a meeting or on our issue trackers soon!

 # What's here?
 Take a look at our pinned repositories for our most popular repositories or see our [Contents](/profile/CONTENTS.md) file for a more comprehensive index.